 Take the fresh tomatoes a step further with this quick but powerful finish.
 After you’ve removed the chicken breasts from their skillet, pour the left-over chicken marinade (from the bowl they soaked in) into the skillet and heat over medium-high heat.
 Chop 2 or 3 tomatoes into big chunks and add to the sizzling marinade, continue to cook until marinade has reduced and tomatoes are broken down a bit.
 About 3 or 4 minutes.

 Cook’s note about flour tortillas: I buy uncooked flour tortillas and just fry them up before serving.
 They only take about 30 seconds.
 Most grocers carry them and it might be a favorable option when you compare the ingredient list between uncooked vs. precooked.
-Or for my friends who prefer a gluten-free option, you could certainly use corn tortillas, or just forgo the tortillas altogether.
+They’re also delicious in corn tortillas, or feel free to forgo the tortillas altogether.

 One note about queso fresco.
 You can definitely substitute feta if you already have that but for a special meal, use queso fresco.
 It is a delicate crumbly Mexican cheese that reminds me of ricotta cheese.
 And it adds a texture and flavor that blends perfectly in Mexican cooking.